Micro-Macro Decomposition of Particle Swarm Optimization Methods: Numerical algorithm and results

 and on the macroscopic scale by

-In addition, a tolerance value, denoted by $\ka_n$, is introduced and subject to temporal variation.
+The violation is measured with a weighted expectation of $r$ based on the Boltzmann-Gibbs distribution, the same one used for the calculation of the consensus point \eqref{sist_micro} (respectively \eqref{eqn:consensus_point_macro}).
+This choice results in an adaptive mechanism that is more accurate than that obtained with other feasibility conditions, as shown in \cite{borghi2021constrained}.\\ In addition, a tolerance value, denoted by $\ka_n$, is introduced and subject to temporal variation.
 This value is used as a threshold for the constraint violations.
 In each temporal interval, it is necessary to ascertain whether the following feasibility condition is satisfied: